esphome/esphome-devices/src/docs/devices/Renke RS-FSJT-N01 Wind speed/index.md

 Note that the sensor is by default set to ModBUS address **1**, so out of the box it's not possible to connect it together with another one (like a RS-FXJT-N01 wind direction sensor) to the same ESP.

-The manufacturer a helper application for Windows, called *485 Parameter Configuration Tool*.
+The manufacturer offers a helper application for Windows, called *485 Parameter Configuration Tool*.
 The sensor can be connected to the PC with a USB-to-RS485 adapter, and the configuration tool makes it easily possible to change the modbus address to something else, eg. **2** (just type it in the *Addr* box and press *Setup* button).

 After that it becomes possible to simply connect the sensors in parrallel on the same cable, to a single RS485-TTL transceiver attached to a single UART on the ESP (you need to change the *address* value in the corresponding *modbus_controller* entry in the config).